flancian/garden/Open Letter to Google.md

 --

 This letter contains, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and the community of [[users]].
-Whenever I couldn't expound in full, I will try to include [[links]].
+Whenever I couldn't expound in full, I try to include [[links]].

+With this letter, I want to make the argument that the project I started personally and then developed as an informal 20% since around 2020 (see [[Agora project]]), represents a step forward in the right direction as we navigate the mid 20s together.
+You, [[dear reader]], will be the judge of the merit of these my claims; please remember that I welcome, always, all [[feedback]].

 As you read these proposals, please think and report back optionally: if not these proposals, which?
 This, in a nutshell, is the spirit of the [[Agora]] I am proposing and have been trying to build: it is a [[commons]] focused on finding [[rational]] [[incremental improvements]] achievable by its community.
 Put another way: if you share proposals for the betterment of society, our endeavors together, or any interesting subset of them, an Agora can be defined that will be interested by default.